Dantes Plads: History

 The name Dantes Plads was introduced in connection with the installation of the Dante Column in front of the Ny Carlsberg Glyptotek in 1924.
 The name originally referred to the section of Vestre Boulevard (now H. C. Andersens Boulevard) between Kongensgade and Stormgade.
-The boulevard was redesigned in 1955 in response to the increase in traffic that followed from the inauguration of the new Lange Bridge.
-The whole street was at the same event renamed H. C. Andersens Boulevard to mark the 150 years anniversary of Hans Christian Andersen's birth and the name Dantes Plads was instead transferred to the trapezoid space between the boulevard and Vester Voldgade, which had until then been part of Ny Vestergade.
+The boulevard was redesigned in 1955 in response to the increase in traffic that followed the inauguration of the new Lange Bridge.
+The whole street was at the same event renamed H. C. Andersens Boulevard to mark the 150th anniversary of Hans Christian Andersen's birth and the name Dantes Plads was instead transferred to the trapezoid space between the boulevard and Vester Voldgade, which had until then been part of Ny Vestergade.

 Current square

 The square was redesigned by COBE and GHB Landskabsarkitekter in 2011.
 Its floor is paved with slender, yellow tiles and rises in four waves with perforated rusty red iron sides.
 The vegetation consists of Robinia trees and geometrically shaped flower beds.